Mount Diablo State Park

 some of the park's most attractive hidden trails.
 The North Peak

 Trail has fantastic displays of wildflowers in the spring, including

 the rarely seen wind poppies.
 The Bald Ridge Trail has a new surprise every few yards -- a tiny rock garden, an unexpected vista, perhaps a sighting of the elusive California thrasher and an exploration of the geology and rare botany of serpentine soils and rocks.
 The Juniper Trail has its own set of rock gardens featuring tundra like stunted plants.

 Lower Summit Parking Lot.
 Facilities at Summit.

 Start by descending the Summit Trail to Devils Elbow.
-For the complete loop, take left turns at each junction: North Peak Trail to Prospectors Gap, Bald Ridge Trail to Murchio Gap, Deer Flat Creek Trail, Meridian Ridge and then Deer Flat Roads to Juniper Campground, and back up on the Juniper Trail.
+For the complete loop, take left turns at each junction: North Peak Trail to Prospectors Gap, Bald Ridge Trail to Murchio Gap, and Meridian Ridge to Deer Flat Road to Juniper Campground, and back up on the Juniper Trail.
 6 miles with a total climb of 1600 feet.